phuocnguyen2201/info-sec/h6-September2024.md

 ![alt Hardware problem](image/h6/hardware-problem.PNG)

-- The only option that available is hashcat on windows.
+- The only option that available is windows.
 The password is **summer**

 ![alt result cracking password](image/h6/result.PNG)